-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements. yes Completed October 2022 following changes to the complaint handling code.
-8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures. n/a No significant restructure 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
-In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance yes To be reported to board November 2022 and published on website following this.
-Our customer annual report will provide a link to this self-assessment.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 8.1 Landlords must carry out an annual self-assessment against the Code to ensure their complaint handling remains in line with its requirements. yes Last completed October 2022 8.2 Landlords must also carry out a self-assessment following a significant restructure and/or change in procedures. yes n/a 8.3 Following each self-assessment, a landlord must: report the outcome of their self-assessment to their governing body.
+In the case of local authorities, self-assessment outcomes should be reported to elected members publish the outcome of their assessment on their website if they have one, or otherwise make accessible to residents include the self-assessment in their annual report section on complaints handling performance yes To be reported at board in November 2023 and published on website following this.